Trackage/traipse/README.md

 distances when the arrangement of records does not make sense, but this is your responsibility.
-If missing values are present, or times are out of order, or include zero-length time durations, or movement backward in time there are aren’t any checks.
+If missing values are present, or times are out of order, or include zero-length time durations, or movement backward in time there aren’t any checks for that made in the traipse package.

 The idea is for developers to be able to use these tools however they like but with an assumed consistent workflow.